davidmarinangeli/Sweet-Bank/README.md

 🟢 Fixes on font size and text alignment on both Dashboard and Payee List

+🟡 Support for accounts with multiple currencies, balances and transactions

 🟡 Unit Testing - Dashboard date and currency converter

 🟡 Unit Testing - Dashboard ViewModel